Industry Insights

 The Role of Automation in Pathology Informatics

-Doing more with less is nothing new for anyone who has spent time in a clinical laboratory, but how can these businesses survive and even thrive during today’s uncertain times?
+Doing more with less is nothing new for anyone who has worked in a clinical laboratory, but how can these businesses survive and even thrive during today’s uncertain times?

 For Tuthill and his colleagues in the pathology lab department, it all starts with automation.